dextero/ctxfs.ko/README.md

 Compiling
 ---------

 Make sure Linux kernel headers are available and run `make` from the root repository directory.
+If all goes well, you'll get a `ctxext2.ko` file beside the Makefile.

 Tested under 64-bit Ubuntu 14.04 and kernel 3.13.0.